ncuskey/urban-train/README.md

 ### Interactive Features

-- **Mouse Movement**: See real-time information about the cell under your cursor
+- **Mouse Movement**: See real-time information about the cell under your cursor (optimized with throttling and change detection)
 - **Zoom**: Use mouse wheel or pinch gestures to zoom in/out
 - **Pan**: Click and drag to move around the map